Thompsonella minutiflora (Rose) Britton & Rose

 Echeveria minutiflora, Echeveria tepacensis, Graptopetalum mexicanum

 Thompsonella minutiflora is a small succulent plant with a perennial caudex and a rosette of 10 to 20 deciduous dark green leaves spotted or tinged with purple.
 The rosette grows up to 6.8 inches (17 cm) in diameter.
-The caudex is up to 0.4 inch (1 cm) in diameter.
+The caudex is up to 0.4 inches (1 cm) in diameter.
 Leaves are up to 4 inches (10 cm) long and up to 1 inch (2.5 cm) wide.
 The flowers appear on erect inflorescences up to 14 inches (35 cm) long.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).